grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

    are similar and thus the same except for scale or orientation.

-2. There is no such thing as a equilateral pyathogorean triangle.
+2. There is no such thing as a equilateral pythagorean triangle.

    ```text
        a^2 + a^2 = c^2 => 2*a^2 = c^2 => sqrt(2) = c/a